phorton1/Arduino-theClock3/docs/coils.md

 Congratulations!

-You shouold now have a finished coil in your hand.
+You should now have a finished coil in your hand.
 Carefully set it aside.
 It is a good idea to **immediately detail clean the tools with rubbing alcohol** scrubbing them to remove any epoxy that might be on them.
-I also take a moment with a **toothpick** and the alchohol towel to clean any excess epoxy from the finished coil itself.
+I also take a moment with a **toothpick** and the alcohol towel to clean any excess epoxy from the finished coil itself.